wsjeon92/morld/README.md

 https://github.com/google-research/google-research/tree/master/mol_dqn

 >The MORLD is based on MolDQN.
-Therefore, to run MOLRD in standalone, you must have an environment that you can run MolDQN.
+Therefore, to run MORLD in standalone, you must have an environment that you can run MolDQN.
 Usage of the MORLD is similar with MolDQN too.